caxylive/Active_Directory/generic/README.md

 [Users, Computers]    [Users, Computers]     [Users, Computers]

 ```
+* **Domain**
-- **Domain** → A logical group of users, computers, and objects that share a security boundary.
+  * A logical group of users, computers, and objects that share a security boundary.
+  * Separate entities in the forest
+  * They can represent different regions, departments, or any organizational unit
+  * They are linked by a trust relationship
-- **Organizational Units (OUs)** → Subdivisions within a domain that help organize objects (e.g., Users, Groups, Computers).
+* **Organizational Units (OUs)**
+  * Subdivisions within a domain that help organize objects (e.g., Users, Groups, Computers).
-- **Objects** → Individual entities like users, computers, and printers.
+* **Objects** → Individual entities like users, computers, and printers.
+* **Shared Schema**
+  * All domains within a forest share the same schema ; they follow the same rules for data organization.

 ### 🔹 **Physical Structure**
 ```ascii